oracle/node-oracledb/doc/api.md

 `listener.ora` file can have [`RATE_LIMIT`][133] and
 [`QUEUESIZE`][134] parameters that can help handle connection storms.

+[Database Resident Connection Pooling (DRCP)](#drcp) may be useful to reduce load on a database host.
+It can also help reduce connection time when a number of Node.js processes are used to scale up, and scale down, an application.

+Finally, applications should always check for execution errors, and perform appropriate application-specific recovery.

 #### <a name="connectionfan"></a> 14.9.1 Fast Application Notification (FAN)

+FAN support is useful for planned and unplanned outages.
+It provides immediate notification to node-oracledb following outages related to the database, computers, and networks.
+Without FAN, node-oracledb can hang until a TCP timeout occurs and a network error is returned, which might be several minutes.

 Users of [Oracle Database FAN][64] must connect to a FAN-enabled database service.
 The application should have [`oracledb.events`](#propdbevents) is set to *true*.
 This value can also be changed via [Oracle Client Configuration](#oraaccess).

-FAN support is useful for planned and unplanned outages.
-It provides immediate notification to node-oracledb following outages related to the database, computers, and networks.
-Without FAN, node-oracledb can hang until a TCP timeout occurs and an error is returned, which might be several minutes.

 FAN allows node-oracledb to provide high availability features without the application being aware of an outage.
 Unused, idle connections in